Feb 23, 2016

 In short - push-style backups maximize the efficiency of delta copying.

-When a backup is going over the network, there's often a question of where it's better to run the app.
+When a backup is going over the network, there's often a question of where it's better to run the program.

-If the app runs on the source machine, it's a "local-to-remote" or "push" backup.
-And when the app runs on the backup machine, it's a "remote-to-local" or "pull" backup.
+If the program runs on the source machine, it's a "local-to-remote" or "push" backup.
+And when the program runs on the backup machine, it's a "remote-to-local" or "pull" backup.

 Delta copying gets its speed benefits from being selective with writes.
 With push backups all reads are local (fast) and writes go over the network (slow).
 With pull backups all reads are over the network (slow) and writes are local (fast).